blueset/fireghoti/.gitlab/issue_templates/default.md

   This issue template is for bug reports.
 	There are other issue templates for feature requests and refactor proposals, so please use them if this is not a bug report.

+	Also, you don't need to prefix the issue title with "Bug:", because it's managed by issue labels.
 -->

 <!-- 💖 Thanks for taking the time to fill out this bug report!